 Western Power considered the following options for addressing the above concerns:

-- a) Expand clause 1.3(b)(1) and (3) of the Technical Rules to include disconnected microgrids and standalone power systems owned by the Network Service Provider. - b) Define the role for AEMO clause 1.3(b)(2) of the Technical Rules and cross-reference to clause 2.1A in the WEM Rules, which outlines AEMO obligations. - c) Options a) and b). - d) No change.
+- a) Define the role for AEMO clause 1.3(b)(2) of the Technical Rules and cross-reference to clause 2.1A in the WEM Rules, which outlines AEMO obligations. - b) No change.